acts-project/acts/docs/core/seeding.rst

    locations as well as due to approximations which become inaccurate for lower energy particles.

-The createSeedsForGroup function then iterates over middle SP, and within this loop separately iterates once over bottom SP and once over top SP.
-Within each of the nested loops, bottom SP - middle SP respectively middle SP - top SP are tested for compatibility by applying configurable cuts that can be tested with two SP only (pseudorapidity, origin along z-axis, distance in r between SP, compatibility with interaction point).
+The `createSeedsForGroup function then iterates over SPs in the middle layer (2nd iterator), and within this loop separately iterates once over bottom SP and once over top SP.
+Within each of the nested loops, SP pairs are tested for compatibility by applying a set of configurable cuts that can be tested with two SP only (pseudorapidity, origin along z-axis, distance in r between SP, compatibility with interaction point).

 If both compatible bottom and top SP have been found, test each bottom SP, middle SP, top SP triplet combination in a triple nested loop.
 A major part of